OpenHelix-Team/LLaVA-VLA/README.md

 ```

-# Evaluate LLaVA in Calvin
+# Evaluate LLaVA-VLA in Simulator

 start model server on you own port(here is 9097)